marcosav/fermax-blue-intercom/README.md

 -   `--username`: Required.
 Fermax Blue account username.
 -   `--password`: Required.
 Fermax Blue account password.
 -   `--deviceId`: Optional.
-Device ID to avoid extra fetching (requires accessId).
+Device ID to avoid extra fetching (requires accessId when opening doors).
 -   `--accessId`: Optional.
 Access ID(s) to avoid extra fetching (use with deviceId).
 -   `--no-cache`: Optional.
 Disables auth token cache usage (read/write).
 -   `--reauth`: Optional.
 Use it to just force reauth, when using this option no door will be open, just use it to refresh the token, check your credentials...
+-   `--f1`: Optional.
+Calls the F1 function, optionally specify deviceId.

 ## Examples